NVIDIA manufactures graphics processing units (GPU), also known as graphics cards.

 Updating the NVIDIA drivers follows the same steps as initial installation, however the desktop environment must first be stopped so that the drivers are not in use.

-Follow the steps in the Download the NVIDIA Drivers for Linux section to get the latest NVIDIA drivers.
+Follow the steps in the Download the NVIDIA drivers section to get the latest NVIDIA drivers.

 Temporarily set the default boot target to the multi-user, which is a non-graphical runtime.